Centralized Authentication

 Centralized Authentication Invitation email

-2. Authenticator app: The user scans the QR code displayed on the screen with their mobile Authenticator app.
-Then, they enter the one-time code from the Authenticator app into the provided field and click Continue.
+2. Authenticator app: Scan the QR code displayed on the screen with a mobile Authenticator app.
+Enter the one-time code from the Authenticator app into the provided field and click Continue.

 Authenticator app option (QR Code)